techwithterrence/azure-network-protocols/README.md

 <h1>Wireshark, Firewalls|Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups
+We will also take a look at some of the protocols that are used and can bve viewed frm Wireshark. <br />